dkpats/HarvardCS50project0/README.md

-# HarvardCS50project0
+# Project 0

-Project0 for Harvard's CS50 class: Web Programming with Python and Javascript
+Web Programming with Python and JavaScript